-Mexico’s president seeks public approval to prosecute five ex-presidents
+Amid covid-19, recession and violence, Mexico’s López Obrador takes aim at his predecessors

 “If the consultation is used as a popular judgment, it will lead us to where justice stays beyond the law and above the law,” columnist Manuel Guadarrama wrote in El Sol newspaper.
 “It will place judicial power in a crucible between violating the constitution and issuing an unpopular ruling.”

-López Obrador emphasizes that the referendum calls for the “appropriate authorities” to investigate any charges against the ex-presidents, and prosecute them only if there is enough evidence.
+López Obrador emphasizes that the referendum calls for the “appropriate authorities” to investigate any charges against the ex-presidents and prosecute them only if there is enough evidence.
 He has held snap polls on narrow issues, such as whether to build a new international airport, but the referendum could have far greater reach and constitute a major break with the country’s political norms.

 López Obrador’s administration said he “seeks to inaugurate a new era in which all citizens are taken into account.”

-“The rule of law will be respected and enforced,” the Mexican foreign ministry said in a statement.
+“The rule of law will be respected and enforced,” the Mexican Foreign Ministry said in a statement.
 “The bottom line is to have a national understanding via referendum, as opposed to how it has happened during Mexico’s modern history, when solely based on the presidents’ judgment, the law was applied against political opponents.”

 But others say the initiative could fall far short of such grand ambitions.
 Rather than a departure from the vengeful politics of the past, some charge it is a repackaged version of them.